 Try One of the Unusual Snacks

-The “snack” menu ranges from fried pickles to fried brussels to fried chicken livers (yes, don't come here expecting to eat healthy).
+The “snack” portion of the Meat and Potatoes menu ranges from fried pickles to fried brussels to fried chicken livers (yes, don't come here expecting to eat healthy).

 We went out on a limb and tried the crispy pig ears which were thin, fried slices that had a mild porky flavor and reminded us a little of chicharron.
 The slices were covered in a Thai chili sauce that had a pungent fish sauce aroma (and that is putting it lightly).